Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptInfo

 The "ptInfo" node peeks into the contents of the live PTGui data stream.
 This is a handy diagnostic tool.
+The ptInfo input and output connections are ScriptVal datatypes.

 ![ptInfo](images/fuse-ptInfo.png)